Skip to content

 # Return an instance of USER_MODEL (default: BaseUser)

-3. Configure your custom authentication class in your configs:
+2. Configure your custom authentication class or function in your configs (if you want it as default):

 AUTHENTICATION = 'project_name.core.authentications.CustomAuthentication'